Afsaneh Box II | 2014

 As the paramedics took Afsaneh out of the front door she asked me to grab her handbag.
-I held her hand all the way to the hospital as the ambulance sped past the traffic in Putney High Street.
-I made a silly joke about the traffic to keep her spirits up but all I remember is the fear in her eyes as she stared at me helplessly.
+I held her hand in the ambulance and made a dumb joke about the traffic on Putney High Street as we sped past it.
+What really stays with me from that journey is the fear in in my aunt's eyes as she stared at me helplessly.

-Once at the hospital the doctors managed to bring her blood pressure down and told us that Afsaneh would recover.
-Once visiting hours were over we began to say our good byes.
-I asked her if she wanted me to bring her iPad but she said no. The final expression I saw from my aunt was a womderful surprised smile as Faris for the first time managed to string a full sentence together and said, “Bye-Bye Afi”.
-An hour after we had all left, a second, more severe stroke sent her into a coma.
+At the hospital the doctors managed to stabilise her blood pressure and a recovery was expected.
+We would return in the morning.
+The final expression I saw from my aunt was a wonderful surprised smile as my one year old son for the first time managed to string a full sentence together and said, “Bye-Bye Afi”.
+None one was expecting the second stroke, less than an hour after we had left.

 On August 13, 2013, Afsaneh's heart stopped.
 She was fifty-six years of age.
 As we were leaving the hospital my father and I were handed a plastic bag that contained Afsaneh's personal belongings.